My Top 10 First-Hand Tips for International Travel

 Always do your research in advance.
 Figure out if Uber or other rideshare services are an option.
 Or should you use a taxi?
 Then, research it again, look for maps, and drill down on terminals and pickup areas.
 Even when I think I have a plan, I feel uncertain in these moments.
 This is one of my best airport tips for international travel!

-On a couple of trips, our Airbnb host offered an add-on airport transfer.
+On a couple of trips, our Airbnb host or hotel offered the option to add an airport transfer.
 When we arrived, there was a sign with our name, which made things so much easier.
 We did this twice while in Greece, and I was glad I did.
 It was around the same price as a rideshare.
-So, consider doing this, especially on your first trip to Europe, Asia, South America or anywhere else.
+So, consider doing this, especially on your first trip to Europe, Asia, South America, or anywhere else.

 You’ll need to determine which type of plug your destination uses.
 Most of Europe uses Type C, but the UK and other places use Type E. Likewise, other international travel destinations use other various versions.
 There are plug adaptors that can work with various versions, such as the Tessan Universal Power Adaptor.